 Test Structure and Grading

 The TestAS may be taken in English or German.
-It is a purely written test and takes around 5 hours.
+It is a purely written test and takes around around 5 hours (including a 30 minute break).

 - The core test measures skills required for all courses of study.
 This part of the test takes around 110 minutes.